 Relying too heavily on discount coupons could backfire since it can potentially affect your brand by making it look cheap and less desirable.
 You also have to consider your target audience and their motivations as well as their stages in the buying cycle.

-To determine if coupon marketing is right for your business, ask yourself these questions:
+To determine if coupon sales promotion is right for your business, ask yourself these questions: